 While the Wiegand card is still in production, in the modern access control industry this technology has been largely replaced by newer, cheaper and more secure forms of access cards (i.e. Mifare, iClass, Proximity).
 The Wiegand interface, however, remains the standard convention for the transmission of data for any device (card, biometric, or PIN reader) to an access control panel.

 In conclusion, what began as a simple challenge to learn more about Wiegand, quickly became a fascinating learning experience about the roots of the access control industry.
 Utilized across a broad scope of access control manufacturers, the Wiegand interface is still the beast of the industry, and it refuses to die off.
-The use of the Wiegand interface technology isn’t going anywhere in the near future, as the depth of its use far exceeds any up and coming technologies.
+The use of the Wiegand interface technology isn’t going anywhere in the near future, as the depth of its use far exceeds any up-and-coming technologies.
 Nearly fifty years ago, John R Wiegand discovered a cool way to manipulate the magnetic polarity of his custom wires; little did he realize that it would redefine an entire industry.

 Two great sources of information, both written by Michael Davis on Wiegand are below: